Learn more about our customer's success stories!

 How heritage solutions cut 25% of floor space and made its operation 50% faster!

-HP is one of the world leaders in manufacturing digital printing presses, so it was only fitting that Heritage Solutions would want to acquire some of the latest and greatest equipment that the manufacturer had to offer.
+HP is one of the world leaders in manufacturing digital printing presses, so it only fitted that Heritage Solutions would want to acquire some of the latest and greatest equipment that the manufacturer had to offer.
 However, upon installation, Heritage Solutions was faced with one big problem – the printing presses didn’t adapt well to the company’s current workflow.

 How this automotive manufacturer increased productivity with the Flexpipe system!